jdansev/TYP-Prototype-V1/README.md

 http://127.0.0.1:8000/groups/delete
 ```

-You can also flush django's database.
-This will remove all existing users and groups:
+You can also flush the database.
+This removes all existing users and groups:
 ```
 python3 manage.py flush
 ```